mpvd/vTuner-Emulator-YCast/README.md

  * The built-in bookmark function does not work at the moment.
 You need to manually add your favourite stations for now.

 ### Docker
-This Docker container is based in Alpine:latest and adds Python3 to it, which bases on this Python packages:
+This Docker container is based on Alpine:latest and adds Python3 to it, which bases on this Python packages:
  * `requests`
  * `flask`
  * `PyYAML`
  * `Pillow`

-The following dockerfile is inspired by the great work of **netraams**.
-Check out [netraams/ycast-docker](https://hub.docker.com/r/netraams/ycast-docker).
+The dockerfile is inspired by [netraams/ycast-docker](https://hub.docker.com/r/netraams/ycast-docker).

 I tried his docker but realised the shown dockerfile wasn't up to date and I couldn't start his docker on raspbian.
 So I decided to use his work as basis and did some modifications.
 Also due to security reasons I wanted to build the docker by myself.